Limited Submission Programs (LSPs)

 - Sponsor's name, specific program name, deadline date, and a URL for the program guidelines (or attach a copy of the guidelines)

-If more PIs indicate interest than the number of proposals allowed, the Director of Research Development and Communications, in consultatons with the Senior Vice Provost for Research and an Advisory Committee, will determine whether an internal competition will be conducted to inform their strategic choices re: which proposals will go forward from UNH.
+If more PIs indicate interest than the number of proposals allowed, the Director of Research Development, in consultatons with the Senior Vice Provost for Research and an Advisory Committee, will determine whether an internal competition will be conducted to inform their strategic choices re: which proposals will go forward from UNH.

-(6) If it is past the internal deadline (i.e., within 2 months of the sponsor's deadline), contact the Director of Research Development and Communications to see if there are any remaining openings.
+(6) If it is past the internal deadline (i.e., within 2 months of the sponsor's deadline), contact the Director of Research Development to see if there are any remaining openings.

 Many foundations and other not-for-profit sponsors prefer to receive a limited number of inquiries, letters of intent and/or proposals from UNH even if they have not explicitly indicated a limit in their program information or application instructions.